homurachan/GisAPR/README.md

 This will produce a starfile called "c1_3deg_rot_removeLzero.star", which stores the angular sampling points of Euler angle ROT and TILT with stepsize of 3.0 degrees.
 The "--discardPositiveRot" drops the rot-angle > 0 deg.

+For general cases, `python generate_healpix_order_and_relion_star.py --o c1_3deg.star --EQPSangleDegree 3.0 --apix $APIX` is recommended.
+If the voltage and Cs are not 300.0/2.7, you should change it to the correct values.

+### Note: If your particle starfile is RELION v3.1 and after, open your starfile, and replace the first line to (or add this line) "# relion 30001"

 ## 1. Make sure the mainbody of your PDB fits the particles.

 This package is designed for the template matching results or the single particle datasets.
 Searching globally is painfully slow.
 So in practice, we search only within a given range around the particles' orientation, normally 20 ~ 30 deg.
 Therefore, fitting the PDB to particles should not be a major problem.
 If you really don't have alignments, You can run the search globally for once or sending the data to RELION/cryoSPARC to get a very rough reconstruction, then fit your PDB to the reconstruction.